pods-framework/pods/readme.txt

 * Fixed: Prevent potential issues with `$wpdb->prepare()` when a related object does not have an index field set. (@sc0ttkclark)
 * Fixed: Resolve issue with not reading cache when no ID is passed into Pods objects for Settings pods. #3582 #3583 (@pcfreak30, @sc0ttkclark, @JoryHogeveen)
 * Fixed: Don't show the edit link in PodsUI if access is restricted, previously going to edit would show the access message but now the link won't show at all in those restricted cases. (@sc0ttkclark)
+* Fixed: Resolve issues with Media modal fields showing duplicate fields. #6564 (@JoryHogeveen)
+* Fixed: Handle processing the Pods display tags in a more dynamic way for attributes and passing them down to the tag handlers. (@sc0ttkclark)
+* Fixed: Enable media buttons for the post_content field like they should so that forms outside the admin screen continue to function as expected. #6525 (@sc0ttkclark)
 * New minimum WP version required: WordPress 5.7+ (previously: WP 5.5+)
 * No minimum PHP version changes (currently: PHP 5.6+) but please be aware that PHP 7.2+ will be required for the Pods 3.0+ feature release.
 You should take the time to update to PHP 8.0+ because there’s major speed improvements to be had 🙂